WatchdogCyberDefense/fortinet/README.md

 This repository provides a compact Cyber Threat Intelligence (CTI) feed for Fortigate Firewalls.
 Powered by AI/ML reinforcement learning, it delivers a minimal list of malicious IP addresses that blocks 60–70% of attacks.
 The small size ensures compatibility with most Fortigate models and uses minimal CPU resources, making it an efficient security solution for your network.
 This is "Security for the 99%"

-Check for Limitations.
-For example on a FortiGate 400F: o Maximum 5,000 address objects o Maximum 600 IPs per address group
----

 ### Script Contribution